rladmstn1714/CLIcK/README.md

 # CLIcK: Evaluation of Cultural and Linguistic Intelligence in Korean

-The CLIcK is the dataset for evaluating cultural and linguistic intelligence in Korea.
-With the emergence of numerous LLMs trained on diverse corpora, comprehensive evaluation datasets for comparing them have become crucial.
-The same holds for Korean LLMs as Korean LLMs are continually released.
-However, there is no comprehensive open-sourced evaluation dataset for Koreans.
-The CLIcK, which contains well-categorized data from culture and language parts, can figure out those and find fine-grained limitations of LLMs in Korean.
+## Introduction
+CLIcK (Cultural and Linguistic Intelligence in Korean) is a comprehensive dataset designed to evaluate cultural and linguistic intelligence in the context of Korean language models.
+In an era where diverse language models are continually emerging, there is a pressing need for robust evaluation datasets, especially for non-English languages like Korean.
+CLIcK fills this gap by providing a rich, well-categorized dataset focusing on both cultural and linguistic aspects, enabling a nuanced assessment of Korean language models.

-## **Dataset Description**
+## Dataset Description

-CLIcK benchmark is composed of 2 course-grained categories, Culture and Language, and 11 fine-grained categories.
+The CLIcK benchmark comprises two broad categories: Culture and Language, which are further divided into 11 fine-grained subcategories.

-### Category
+### Categories

-- Language
+- **Language**
   - Textual Knowledge
   - Grammatical Knowledge
   - Functional Knowledge
-- Culture
+- **Culture**
   - Korean Society
   - Korean Tradition
   - Korean Politics
   - Korean Economy
   - Korean Law
   - Korean History
   - Korean Geography
-    - Korean Popular Culture (Korean Popular)
+  - Korean Popular Culture (K-Pop)

-### **Construction**
+### Construction

-We constructed the CLIcK in two human-centric ways;
+CLIcK was developed using two human-centric approaches:

-1. We utilized **official and well-designed exam data** and reclassified it according to our categories
+1. Reclassification of **official and well-designed exam data** into our defined categories.
-2. Based on the **official educational materials** from Korean Ministry of Justice, We let **ChatGPT** create questions.
-We will then validate the questions on our own.
+2. Generation of questions using ChatGPT, based on **official educational materials** from the Korean Ministry of Justice, followed by our own validation process.

 ### Structure
+The dataset is organized as follows, with each subcategory containing relevant JSON files:
 ```
-📦
-├─ .gitignore
+📦CLIcK
-├─ Dataset
+ └─ Dataset
-│  ├─ Culture
+    ├─ Culture
-│  │  ├─ Korean Economy
-│  │  │  └─ Economy_KIIP.json
-│  │  │  └─ Economy_Kedu.json
-│  │  ├─ Korean Geography
-│  │  │  ├─ Geography_CSAT.json
-│  │  │  └─ Geography_KIIP.json
-│  │  │  └─ Geography_Kedu.json
-│  │  ├─ Korean History
-│  │  │  ├─ History_KHB.json
-│  │  │  └─ History_PSE.json
-│  │  │  └─ History_Kedu.json
-│  │  ├─ Korean Law
-│  │  │  ├─ Law_KIIP.json
-│  │  │  └─ Law_PSAT.json
-│  │  ├─ Korean Politics
-│  │  │  └─ Politics_KIIP.json
-│  │  │  └─ Politics_Kedu.json
-│  │  ├─ Korean Pop culture
-│  │  │  └─ Pop_KIIP.json
-│  │  │  └─ Pop_Kedu.json
-│  │  └─ Korean Society
-│  │     └─ Society_KIIP.json
-│  │     └─ Society_Kedu.json
-│  │  └─ Korean Tradition
-│  │     └─ Tradition_KIIP.json
-│  │     └─ Tradition_Kedu.json
-│  └─ Language
-│     ├─ Textual
-│     │  ├─ Textual_CSAT.json
-│     │  └─ Textual_TOPIK.json
-│     ├─ Functional
-│     │  ├─ Functional_CSAT.json
-│     │  ├─ Functional_Kedu.json
-│     │  └─ Functional_PSE.json
-│     └─ Grammar
-│        ├─ Grammar_CSAT.json
-│        ├─ Grammar_Kedu.json
+    │  ├─ [Each cultural subcategory with associated JSON files]
-│        └─ Grammar_TOPIK.json
-└─ README.md
+    └─ Language
+       ├─ [Each language subcategory with associated JSON files]
 ```

-### Description of Exam code
+### Exam Code Descriptions
-- KIIP : Korea Immigration & Integration Program, www.immigration.go.kr
+- KIIP: Korea Immigration & Integration Program ([Website](www.immigration.go.kr))
-- CSAT : College Scholastic Ability Test for Korean, https://www.suneung.re.kr/
+- CSAT: College Scholastic Ability Test for Korean ([Website](https://www.suneung.re.kr/))
-- Kedu : Test of Teaching Korean as a Foreign Language exams, https://www.q-net.or.kr/man001.do?gSite=L&gId=36
+- Kedu: Test of Teaching Korean as a Foreign Language exams ([Website](https://www.q-net.or.kr/man001.do?gSite=L&gId=36))
-- PSE : Public Service Exam for 9 grade
+- PSE: Public Service Exam for 9th grade
-- TOPIK : Test of Proficiency in Korean, https://www.topik.go.kr/
+- TOPIK: Test of Proficiency in Korean ([Website](https://www.topik.go.kr/))
-- KHB : Korean History Exam Basic, https://www.historyexam.go.kr/
+- KHB: Korean History Exam Basic ([Website](https://www.historyexam.go.kr/))
-- PSAT: To be added
+- PSAT: [To be added]
-- KIIP: To be added
+- KIIP: [To be added]

-## Status
+## Version History

-- 230908 [Version 1] Upload
-    - The questions of the following categories are uploaded, but they are not yet validated by humans.
-        - Language: Contextual Knowledge, Functional Knowledge
-        - Culture: Korean Tradition, Korean Politics, Korean Economy, Korean Law, Korean History, Korean Geography
-- 230925 [Version 2] Upload
+- **Version 1 (230908):** Initial upload.
+Questions in selected categories uploaded, pending human validation.
-    - The questions of each category are all validated by 3 human annotators and uploaded.
+- **Version 2 (230925):** All category questions validated by 3 human annotators.
+Addition of "Korean pop culture" subcategory.
+Removal of "Sociallinguistic" category.
-    - Data from all categories except culture/Korean tradition are uploaded.
-    - "Korean pop culture" is added as a new subcategory of Korean culture.
-    - "Sociallinguistic" category is deleted.
-- 230927 [Version 3] Upload
-    - Data of culture/Korean tradition are uploaded.
-    - Additional data from the 'Test of Teaching Korean as a Foreign Language exams' are added.
+- **Version 3 (230927):** Upload of culture/Korean tradition data.
+Inclusion of data from the 'Test of Teaching Korean as a Foreign Language exams'.
-- 231012 [Version 4] Upload
-    - Cleaned overall data with organized json structure
-    - Renamed Contextual section to Textual section
-    - Deleted problems with incorrect format
+- **Version 4 (231012):** Data reorganization and format cleaning.
+Renaming of the Contextual section to Textual.
+Removal of incorrectly formatted questions.